ooreilly/mydocstring/README.md

     Raises:

-        ValueError: This is exception is raised when arg1 and arg2 are the same.
+        ValueError: This is exception is raised when arg1 and arg2 are equal.

     """
     if arg1 == arg2:
-        raise ValueError("`arg1` and `arg2` cannot be the same") if arg1 > arg2:
+        raise ValueError("`arg1` and `arg2` cannot be equal.") if arg1 > arg2:
         return True
     else:
         return False
 ```

 #### Plain-text